utroiuhukt/morally-justifiable-angel-gabriel-barrera-rangel/test/answ.md

    * Do you think law enforcement should use hackers and dark web criminals to fight cybercrime?
    * Looking back, do you think your skills could have been used in a different, legal way?

-## Angel Gabriel Barrera Rangel 5043
+## Angel Gabriel Barrera Rangel NecoArc
 # 1- What is the Darknet?
    The darknet is like a hidden part of the internet.
 You can't find it with Google or normal browsers.
 To access it, you need special programs like Tor, which let you visit sites ending in ".onion."
 People use the darknet to browse anonymously, which can be useful for protecting privacy, but it's also used for illegal things, like selling drugs or stolen information.
 It's like a dark alley of the internet: interesting, but with risks.
 # 2- Is it morally respectable to use individuals (even if they are criminals)?